 How is sunburn treated?

 The radiation damage from sunburn is irreversible.
-No treatment exists.
+No practical treatment exists.

 Cooling the skin and keeping it from drying out can prevent further damage.
 Thus, cool compresses are the first line of treatment.
 Brief, lukewarm Aveeno baths may also be helpful.
-This can be followed by an alcohol-free moisturizer cream or lotion.
+This can be followed by an alcohol-free moisturizer cream or lotion to prevent the skin from losing water.
 Vitamin E or Aloe can be helpful ingredients.
 Topical anesthetics do not provide much relief and can lead to unpleasant reactions.

 Anti-inflammatory medicines, such as ibuprofen, can reduce redness and pain.